Dusty Rhodes: Legacy

 Rhodes has been called one of the best wrestlers in history, praising his charisma and interview skills.
 His "Hard Times" promo has been labeled as one of the best interviews in pro wrestling.
 According to Jim Cornette, his NWA World title reigns were of short length since he was not what NWA was looking for in a champion, but not winning the title would hurt his credibility.

 Since Rhodes worked as a backstage producer in WCW, he helped several wrestlers with their careers.
 Diamond Dallas Page, who has in turn helped Rhodes's son Cody with his career, and Missy Hyatt in particular have praised Rhodes's influence on their respective careers.
 During his late years, Rhodes became a trainer in WWE's development territory NXT, where several wrestlers like Kevin Owens, Becky Lynch, and the tag team FTR, praised his lessons.

 In August 2015, WWE's NXT introduced the Dusty Rhodes Tag Team Classic, a tag team tournament in honor of Rhodes.
 The tournament has been held annually since, with a women's version added in 2021.

 All Elite Wrestling named their "Go Position" (best known as the Gorilla Position), "The Dusty Position", after him on October 16, 2019.

 In the promo room of the WWE Performance Center, where Rhodes would teach promo classes, there is a puppet of Rhodes hanging on the equipment, symbolizing that he is still there, watching the students.

-New Jack, the controversial ECW wrestler, cited Dusty as his favorite wrestler growing up.

-The characters of Steve and Marcy Rhodes on the sitcom Married With Children were named in honor of Rhodes.